OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

 ----------------

 The Community View is the place to communicate and keep up with the course community.
 Channels appear to the left, and discussions appear within the channels.
-Both you and your facilitators can post to the channels available.
-In channels available to learners, you can post new discussions and respond to others.
-In facilitator-led channels, you won't be able to post new discussions, but you can respond to any listed.
-You may also see these discussions within your course Lessons View.
+Both you and your facilitators can post to the available channels.
+The "All Activity" channel displays all discussions within the course, including notes attached to readings and other content.
+Other channels may be specific to course topical discussion or even announcements.
+You may also see some of the discussions listed here within the Lessons View.

    .. image:: images/discussionsview2.png